bonanob/phrase-hunter/README.md

-# Project 1: The Number Guessing Game
+# Project 3: Phrase Hunters

 Objective:
 Guess the letters of a phrase until you win(guess all the letters) or lose(run out of lives)